-Forty-eight healthy, full-term 10-month-old infants (24 females, mean age = 10 months and 4 days, SD=14 days) participated in the study.
+Forty-eight healthy, full-term 10-month-old infants (24 females, mean age = 10 months and 4 days, SD = 14 days) participated in the study.
 Five infants were tested, but not included in the final sample of participants because of low toleration of the EEG net, fussiness or excessive movement artifacts.
-Accordingly, 43 infants (22 females, mean age = 10 months and 4 days, SD=14 days) were included in the final sample and contributed to the EEG and VEPs analyses.
-The minimum number of participants required was determined by an a priori power analysis (Gpower: Faul et al., 2007, 2009).
-According to Cohen (1988) and Sawilowsky (2009) a medium effect size in psychological studies is $r = 0.50$ and, considering an estimate power of 0.80 we estimate a sample size of 23 infants to detect one-tailed correlational effects at an alpha-level of 0.05 (24 infants to detect within-group repeated measure effects at an alpha-level of 0.05).
-Infants were born full term (gestational age 38-42 weeks), weighed > 2,500g at birth, had no history of pre or perinatal medical complications.
-All infants included in this research were typically developing, therefore had no known developmental atypicality, based on parental reports at recruitment.
-Participants were recruited from a volunteer database at the XXX.
-Infants were tested if awake and in an alert state, and after parents gave their informed consent.
-The experimental protocol was approved by the Ethical Committee at XXX (Protocol no. 171805).
+Accordingly, 43 infants (22 females, mean age = 10 months and 4 days, SD = 14 days) were included in the final sample and contributed to the EEG and VEPs analyses.
+The minimum number of participants required was determined by an a priori power analysis (Gpower: Faul, Erdfelder, Lang, & Buchner, 2007; Faul, Erdfelder, Buchner, & Lang, 2009).
+According to Cohen (1988) and Sawilowsky (2009), a medium effect size in psychological studies is r = .50 and, considering an estimate power of .80, we estimate a sample size of 23 infants to detect one-tailed correlational effects at an alpha-level of 0.05 (24 infants to detect within-group repeated-measure effects at an alpha-level of 0.05).

+Infants were born full term (gestational age 38-42 weeks), weighed >2,500 g at birth, and had no history of pre or perinatal medical complications.
+All infants included in this research were typically developing and therefore had no known developmental atypicality, based on parental reports at recruitment.
+Participants were recruited from a volunteer database at the Centre for Brain and Cognitive Development (Birkbeck, University of London).
+Infants were tested if awake and in an alert state.
+The present study was conducted according to guidelines laid down in the Declaration of Helsinki, with written informed consent obtained from a parent or guardian for each infant before any assessment or data collection.
+All procedures involving human subjects were approved by the Research Ethics Committee at Birkbeck, University of London (Protocol no. 171805).